brainwipe/icar/books/core/Chapters as Markdown/scratch.md

 The most important part of the Codex is the Principia Akarakia.
 This is a simple to follow rule when dealing with any given situation.

 Apart from a small hard core, the Akarakian Nation is said to follow the Codex with compassion.
 This means that although they believe in futurism and strive towards it, they do so in a humane manner.

+# Corporations
+Corporations spread either across Human Occupied Space or are contained to a single city.
+They nearly always operate with a legal public face and an illegal side called a Black Mill.
+A price list for generic items can be found in the General Items Price List on page XXXXX.